-- How your self-image and thought patterns influence your successes and failures.
+- You’ll understand how your self-image and thinking patterns influence your success and failure.

-- How you can turn setbacks and frustrations into accomplishments and happiness.
+- You’ll find out how you may turn your losses and frustrations into successes and fulfillment.

 Maxwell Maltz was a plastic surgeon.
-He redesigned people’s faces to enhance their looks.
+He reshaped (“redesigned”) people’s faces to enhance their looks.

-He observed that a few people totally discarded their old persona and lifestyles after plastic surgeries on their faces.
-It was as if they have transformed into completely different people.
+He noticed that some people completely abandoned their previous personas and lifestyles after having plastic surgery on their faces.
+It was as though they had changed into entirely different people.

-Maltz suspected these people had changed for reasons other than their more attractive looks.
+He suspected that these people had changed their personas for reasons other than their more attractive looks following surgery.
 He set out to find the answer.
-The result was Psycho-Cybernetics.